13 Top-Rated Ski Resorts in British Columbia, 2021

 1. Whistler Blackcomb

 Often ranked as one of the best ski resorts in the world, Whistler Blackcomb has it all.
 Two mountains with 240 runs are set in some of British Columbia's most incredible scenery.
-Whistler Blackcomb is easily accessible via a two-hour scenic drive from downtown Vancouver.
+Whistler Blackcomb is easily accessible via a two-hour scenic drive via the Sea to Sky Highway from downtown Vancouver.

 The town of Whistler is a wonderful alpine village with an extensive offering of fine and casual dining, shopping, and fun things to do.
 Accommodation options range from ski-in/ski-out luxury hotels, condos, and traditional hotels to private homes for rent.
 Most people park their car and walk everywhere.

 Whistler/Blackcomb is owned by Vail Resorts and is part of the Epic Pass program.